Randeep Hooda: 2001–09: Debut and struggle

-2010–16: Breakthrough and critical acclaim
+2010–18: Breakthrough and critical acclaim

 The year 2010 marked a significant turning point in Hooda's career; he appeared in Milan Luthria's Once Upon a Time in Mumbaai, a period action drama depicting the rise of organised crime in Mumbai.
 Co-starring alongside Ajay Devgn, Emraan Hashmi, Kangana Ranaut and Prachi Desai, Hooda played a police officer in the film.
 His performance in the film was variously appreciated by critics.
 Sudish Kamath of The Hindu compared his screen presence to that of Amitabh Bachchan and wrote that despite his limited screen time, "[he] chews the scenery around him with [...] his baritone firing away dialogue as if he were born to play this role."
 Film critic Komal Nahta described him as a "revelation" in his own right.
 The film was a critical and commercial success, earning over ₹780 million in India.
 Hooda too attributed his subsequent success to the film saying that his professional prospects really changed after the role.
 He had been on sabbatical from acting prior to the role and noted that it, "brought me back in a big way.
 Now other directors and production houses look at me as an actor who can carry bigger parts and a longer screen presence."

 The following year, Hooda featured in Tigmanshu Dhulia's romantic thriller Saheb, Biwi Aur Gangster with Jimmy Shergill and Mahie Gill.
 The film (and his portrayal of a gangster who falls in love with a married woman while working as her driver) earned rave reviews from critics.
 In an interview with Digital Spy, Hooda said "My inspiration for this character went back to my roots in Haryana, to the time I grew up and people I observed.
 My uncles were drivers and I thought of those times and people around me."
-Nikhat Kazmi of The Times of India called him "absolutely mesmerising"; Garauv Malani wrote, "Randeep Hooda plays the best character of his career so far and gets immense scope to show his performance prowess.
+Nikhat Kazmi of The Times of India called him "absolutely mesmerising"; Gaurav Malani wrote, "Randeep Hooda plays the best character of his career so far and gets immense scope to show his performance prowess.
 The passion, obsession, emotions and expressions he brings to his character is simply outstanding."